dryty93/HiroGlifx/ReadMe.txt

 1:What is HIROGLIFX?
 2:Creating a HIROGLIFX project
-2:Ints & Strings
+3:Ints & Strings
-3: Decorators and Variable Declaration
+4: Decorators and Variable Declaration
-4: Keywords
+5: Keywords
-5: UI (User Input)
+6: UI (User Input)

+1.What is HIROGLIFX?

-HIRO or HIROGLIFX is a high level interpreted language implemented in Python.
+HIRO or HIROGLIFX is a high level interpreted (toy) language implemented in Python.
 It's purpose is to help people who want to learn to write code by using a very basic syntax.
 It's basic rules are as followed.

+2. Creating a HIROGLIFX project

-To start a HIROGLIFX project simply create a new file with the name "scroll.glif".After you can type all your code within this file.
+To start a HIROGLIFX project simply create a new file with the name "scroll.glif".
+All code for your project goes into this file.

+3. Ints(Nums) & Strings

+Ints or Nums are described as integers that do not contain a decimal point.
+They can perform various operations including addition, subtraction, etc.
+All Strings are ASCII characters not including numbers contained within a pair of ""..

+4. Decorators & Variable Declaration

 Decorators are simply ASCII characters reserved for specific operations or uses in HIRO.
 The ! decorator is used to express a conditional statement.
 These include if and else statements.